floe/software-engineering/README.md

 ## Preface

 This repository contains lecture materials (mostly slide sets) for an undergraduate course in software engineering.
 This course was initially held at [Bauhaus-Universität Weimar](https://www.uni-weimar.de/) in the winter semester 2014/15 for B.Sc. students in the [Computer Science and Media](http://www.uni-weimar.de/en/media/studies/computer-science-and-media-hci/medieninformatik-computer-science-and-media-bsc/) degree.
-Prerequisites are basic knowledge about fundamentals of computer science and good skills (theoretical as well as practical) in C++.
+Prerequisites are basic knowledge about fundamentals of computer science and good skills (theoretical as well as practical) in Java.

 _Comments, feedback and suggestions for improvement (including pull requests) are very welcome._

+## Videos

+A (somewhat basic) lecture recording from spring 2020 is available at https://www.youtube.com/playlist?list=PLjEglKdMOevU2STTGq79duxTXDFuO-k1H (also under CC license, see below).

 ## License